afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Overview.rst

 Overview
 --------

-**[July 2017]** Revamping, and most scripts are in the distribution, still finishing the documentation at the moment...

 This page provides a preliminary description of using AFNI+FATCAT tools to develop a flexible pipeline for the processing and analysis of diffusion-based images.
 We describe the available tools and give